Instead of choosing between a fixed or variable rate home loan, you could take out a split home loan.

 To quickly recap, variable rate loans change based on market forces, while fixed loans are locked in for a set period of time, usually up to five years.
 If interest rates are expected to fall in the future, new fixed home loan rates can be lower than the variable rates on offer at the time.

-For example, many lenders are now offering rates below 3.00% p.a. for fixed loans.
-However, fixed rates typically revert to the lender’s standard variable rate at the end of the fixed-rate period, and these revert rates can be over 200 basis points higher than some of the lender’s lowest variable rates.
+For example, many lenders are now offering rates below 2.00% p.a. for fixed loans.
+However, fixed rates typically revert to the lender’s standard variable rate at the end of the fixed-rate period, and these revert rates can be more than 200 basis points (2.00%) higher than some of the lender’s lowest variable rates.

 Split loans vs variable loan repayments